The Sinking of the SS President Coolidge

 Additional Resources

-The photographs included in this post are considered US Government works and are therefore within the public domain.
+The photographs included in this post are considered U.S. government works and are therefore within the public domain.
 If you have any questions about the images in this post or the holdings of the Still Picture Branch, please contact us at stillpix@nara.gov.

 PUBLICATION OF PHOTOGRAPHS FURNISHED BY THE NATIONAL ARCHIVES STILL PICTURE BRANCH-RRSS